POSTED ON Jul 21, 2021 10:15:00 AM / by Real Property Associates

 Start the Formula With the Purchase Costs

-The purchase price is the total amount of money you put into acquiring your cash-purchased Seattle rental property.
+The purchase price of an initial investment is the total amount of money you put into acquiring your cash-purchased Seattle rental property.
 This number should include the home's sale price plus applicable fees, taxes, and closing costs as the "final" cash price to own the property.

-If it's an all-cash Seattle investment, this number should be clear and easy to find on a document from when you purchased the real estate investment in question.
+If it's an all-cash Seattle investment, this number should be clear and easy to find on a document from when you purchased the real estate investment.
 Make sure you start with an accurate number to start the formula, or you risk generating a return on investment that could be too high or inaccurate.

 For example, you closed on an investment property with these final numbers: